asreview/asreview/docs/source/lab/oracle.rst

 In the next step of the setup, you can :ref:`select a model <select-model>`.
-The default setup (Naïve Bayes, tf-idf, Max) overall has fast and :doc:`excellent performance <../guides/simulation_study_results>`, but many more options are :ref:`avaialble <feature-extraction-table>` .
+The default setup (Naïve Bayes, tf-idf, Max) overall has fast and :doc:`excellent performance <../guides/simulation_study_results>`, but many more options are :ref:`available <feature-extraction-table>` .
 After choosing your model, click on `Finish`.
 You will return to the project page and the model is trained for the first time.